peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string GetHeader(
         string name);

-Gets the first instance of the header field with the specified name, comparing the field name in an ASCII case-insensitive manner.
+Gets the first instance of the header field with the specified name, using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).

 <b>Parameters:</b>